| Feedback | A function to lookup variables |

 4 31/03/05 End of current financial year

 These values can be read or updated using a VBA user defined function.
-In a query however they can be directly referred to.
+They can also be directly referred to using a Select Query.
 The following query uses the 4th KeyData record which contains the last date in the current financial year.
 The KeyData!FieldOne value is used as a criteria against the Date_Return field in order to exclude dates after 31 March 2005.
 The CVDate() function is required in order to convert the data type because the FieldOne value was stored as a text string.

 Field: USERGROUP_NAME DATE_RETURN INVOICE_AMOUNT RecordNo